 Green smoothies are incredibly good for you and fun to drink.
-I like to teach my clients to not get too caught up in specific recipes and instead just learn the method to making a great tasting green drink.
+I like to teach my clients to not get too caught up in specific recipes and instead just learn the method to make a great-tasting green drink.

-Here’s my method to constructing the perfect green smoothie:
+Here’s my method for constructing the perfect green smoothie:

 The Green Base:

 Add 2-3 large handfuls (about 2-3 cups) of leafy greens to the blender.

 Spinach has a mild flavor so start there if you’re a newbie.
 Kale, collard greens, chard, romaine and green leafy herbs like cilantro, parsley and mint are all great.
 There are hundreds of types of greens out there–try any of them and mix things up to find flavor combinations you like.

 I usually end up using what was a good price at the store that week and what I have left in the refrigerator.
 Cucumbers are also a fantastic green addition to your smoothie for both their high nutrition content and high water content (the green peel is excellent for you, but peel it if it’s not organic).